singhRBGL/retailer-rewards/README.md

 and test the application to test right away with inbuilt Tomcat, please execute the below to start the application and check the above URL's to verify the application.

+Command to build at root directory: `mvn clean install`

 Command to run at root directory: `mvn spring-boot:run`